-Three to nine hours lab per week.
+54-162 hours lab per term.
 This course is designed to enable the theatre arts student to understand and demonstrate competence in a professional theatrical work environment through the combination of the application of extended classroom learning and the interaction of a professional theatrical supervisor.
 It is each student's responsibility to obtain their own internship opportunity.
 Course may be taken two times for credit.
 (CSU) (Degree Credit)

-THEA 299 F Theatre Arts Independent Study (.5-2)
+THEA 299 F Theatre Arts: Independent Study 1 to 4 Units